 Since 2006, one theme that has reoccurred within Raqib Shaw's imagery is the bestial coupling of an animal, ranging from a Lobster (Adam, 2008) to a Swan (Narcissus, 2011), which attacks a humanoid figure whose body is based on that of the artist himself.
 Shaw's appearance within his own bacchanalian power struggle and visionary world is further brought to life in a series of sculptural works, meticulously modelled and rendered - except for the crustacean, whose shell is adorned with a spectacular array of precious stones.
 In discussing the rape of Narcissus, David Lomas wrote in his catalogue essay that Shaw 'has witnessed beauty mutate into a monstrous progeny that turns upon it's creator'.

 Born in Kashmir, Raqib Shaw left India in 1998 for London where he studied for both his BA and MA at Central St Martins School of Art.
 Since leaving college, Shaw has exhibited in group exhibitions including ‘Without Boundary’, MoMA New York (2006), ‘Around the world in Eighty Days’, ICA London (2006), ‘6th Gwangju Biennale’, South Korea (2006) and 17th Biennale of Sydney (2010).
 Major solo exhibitions include Museum of Contemporary Art, Miami (2006), ‘Art Now’, Tate Britain, London (2006), The Metropolitan Museum, New York (2008) and Kunsthalle Wien (2009).
-Shaw will be included in this year’s 7th Asia Pacific Triennial of Contemporary Art.
+Shaw was included in the 7th Asia Pacific Triennial of Contemporary Art, (2013).